Decays of Higgs Bosons in the Standard Model and Beyond: Decays of a Generic Neutral Higgs Boson

 In Fig.~\ref{fig:h2za2}, the alternative pseudoscalar choice is made to show $\Gamma(H\to Z\gamma)/(g^P_{H\bar t t})^2$ taking the four values of $g^P_{H\bar b b}/g^P_{H\bar t t}=g^P_{H\tau\tau}/g^P_{H\bar t t}=1\,,10\,,20\,,50$ with $\Delta S^{Z\gamma}=\Delta P^{Z\gamma}=0$.
 Here we assume all the scalar couplings of $g^S_{H\bar f f}$ are vanishing.
 Note that, in this case, only the fermion loops are contributing as the pseudoscalar state does not couple to gauge bosons at the tree level.
 In the right panel, as the same as in Fig.~\ref{fig:h2za1}, we magnify the low $M_H$ regions.
 Compared to the scalar case shown in Fig.~\ref{fig:h2za1}, it is clearly shown in Fig.~\ref{fig:h2za2} that the scalar and pseudoscalar decays exhibit quite distinct patterns, in particular, around the $t$-pair threshold.
+The distinct patterns between the scalar case with $g_{_{HWW}}=0$ (two lower frames of Fig.~\ref{fig:h2za1}) and the pseudoscalar one (Fig.~\ref{fig:h2za2}) basically come from the differences in sizes and behaviors of the form factors $G_{sf}$ and $G_{pf}$ shown in Fig.~\ref{fig:Loop_gG}.

-Before moving to the last subsection for numerical results obtained by analysing the decays of several neutral Higgs bosons, we provide Table~\ref{tab:NHdecay} in which the leading $M_H$ dependence and the ballpark values of normalized decay widths at $M_H=1$ TeV are shown for all the decay modes elaborated up to this subsection.
+Before moving to the last subsection for numerical results obtained by analyzing the decays of several neutral Higgs bosons, we provide Table~\ref{tab:NHdecay} in which the leading $M_H$ dependence and the ballpark values of normalized decay widths at $M_H=1$ TeV are shown for all the decay modes elaborated on up to this subsection.
+Table~\ref{tab:NHcorrections} is further provided for a summary of the QCD and electroweak corrections considered in Section~\ref{sec:decays_of_a_generic_neutral_higgs_boson} and Section~\ref{sec:decays_of_a_charged_higgs_boson} which are for the decays of $H$ and $H^+$, respectively.